 Once the value of the items has been calculated, this can be deducted from the profits, before tax is worked out on the difference.
 As well as plant and machinery, capital allowances can also be claimed for:

 - renovating business premises in disadvantaged areas of the UK

 - patents and ‘know-how’ (i.e. intellectual property regarding industrial techniques); and

-- structure and buildings.
+- structure and buildings (i.e. construction costs)

-The full value of an asset which qualifies for the Annual Investment Allowance can be deducted from profits before tax.
+The full value of an asset that qualifies for the Annual Investment Allowance can be deducted from profits before tax.
 This applies to most plant and machinery (but not cars) up to the relevant maximum amount (currently £1 million).

 In addition to the Annual Investment Allowance, the full cost of assets which qualify for ‘first-year allowances’ (e.g. some cars with low CO2 emissions) can also be deducted.